pdmsero/site/content/writing/nuclear_regulatory_taskforce/index.md

   - Freddie Poser
   - Andrew Bennett
 author_notes:
-  - ""
+  - Equal contribution
-  - ""
+  - Equal contribution
-  - ""
+  - Equal contribution
 publication: UK Day One
-summary: "A Nuclear Regulatory Taskforce can drive the adoption of new technology for the UK to meet its net zero targets and the increase in demand for electricity.
-By adopting the right lessons from previous examples, this Taskforce could help the UK deliver a nuclear-powered 2030s."
+summary: A Nuclear Regulatory Taskforce can drive the adoption of new technology for the UK to meet its net zero targets and the increase in demand for electricity.
 url_dataset: ""
 url_project: ""
 publication_short: ""
 url_source: "https://ukdayone.org/briefings/four-ways-to-make-the-nuclear-regulatory-taskforce-a-success"
 url_video: ""
-title: "Four ways to make the Nuclear Regulatory Taskforce a success"
+title: Four ways to make the Nuclear Regulatory Taskforce a success
 subtitle: ""
 doi: ""
 featured: true
-tags:
+tags: []
-  - nuclear
-  - energy
-  - policy
 categories:
   - policy
 projects: